jamesvthompson/random/install-k8s-ubuntu-20-containerd.md

-# Deploy Kubernetes Cluster on Ubuntu 20.04 with Containerd
+# Kubernetes Installation with Containerd
+This guide is for testing purposes only.
+Use information and scripts at your own risk.
+The information is not guaranteed to be error-free, secure, or up-to-date, and may not reflect the latest updates and best practices.
+The authors do not assume responsibility for consequences from usage.

+## Prerequisites:
 In this guide we’ll go through all the steps you need to set up a Kubernetes cluster Ubuntu 20.04.
 Kubernetes is composed of master(s) and workers.
-The instructions below are for creating a bare-bones installation of a single master and several workers for __testing purposes__ only.
+The instructions below are for creating a bare-bones installation of a single master and several worker.

-# Step 1.
+## Step 1.
 Install containerd
 Follow these steps on all servers

 1. Load the br_netfilter module required for networking